Lucevar/mw-immersion-mods/roleplay-balance-2025.md

 Synchronises both sides of a door (great for use with pursuit mods), and also plays a door-closing sound when going through doors.
 * [**Passing Time While Reading**](https://www.nexusmods.com/morrowind/mods/48059/) by abot
 Time now passes while you're reading books.
+* [**Reading Is Good**](https://www.nexusmods.com/morrowind/mods/51705) by Publicola and Spammer
+Skill books now add stacking, permanent bonuses to xp gain rather than directly giving you a skill point -- meaning you no longer have to avoid reading books so you can read them at a more "optimal" time.
 * [**Speed Boost**](https://www.nexusmods.com/morrowind/mods/47896) by OperatorJack
 With the rest of this mod list installed, you're going to be broke and having to walk a lot of places instead of fast travelling.
 That's going to be truly painful if you have to crawl around at the vanilla speeds.
 This mod speeds you up (at a rate configurable in game) -- but it also speeds up NPCs and creatures, so you don't get an unfair advantage.
 **Recommendation**: try setting it to 125% and adjust from there.